D Glossary

 Individuals

-The individuals units in the population from which the observations of interest could be made; the units of analysis.
+The individual units in the population from which the observations of interest could be made; the units of analysis.
 Also called cases, or subjects when the individuals are people.
+Also see units of analysis.

 Internal validity